-Make these deliciously chewy chocolate chip tahini cookies, and you may never go back to plain chocolate chip cookies again!
+Make these delicious chewy chocolate chip tahini cookies, and you may never go back to plain chocolate chip cookies again!

 Tahini chocolate chip cookies

-If you have a jar of tahini sitting in your pantry with no ideas how to use it up, these fancy homemade cookies are the perfect excuse.
+If you see a jar of tahini sitting in your pantry with no ideas how to use it up, these fancy homemade cookies are the perfect excuse.

 They are super soft and pillow-like, with absolutely NO butter or oil.